 Balancing Brand Safety with Standing Up for What’s Right

-Customers have grown more outspoken in their preferences and social stances than previous.
-From equality to social and political issues and environmental concerns, brands need to develop a positive image across these aspects to resonate with their target demographic and secure their much-needed support.
+Customers have grown more outspoken in their preferences and social stances in the last several years.
+From equality to social and political issues and environmental concerns, brands have been inclined to respond in an attempt to resonate with their target demographic.

 For example, many belief-driven millennial consumers continue to push brands toward socially responsible marketing and their risk-averse nature compared to previous generations.
-Therefore, now more than ever, businesses need to prioritize brand safety in their organizational operations, avoiding negative impressions that may result in long-term reputational damage.
+Now more than ever, businesses need to prioritize brand safety in their organizational operations, avoiding negative impressions that may result in long-term reputational damage.

 Aligning corporate and business values with customer preferences will help optimize brand safety and longevity while keeping consumers engaged.
 However, the road toward corporate responsibility remains mired with challenges, where the slightest miscalculation could lead to a significant customer loss.

 Modern consumers want brands that promote the business’s intent rather than product features or service offerings.
 Major companies have found success in the socially driven approach while retaining their brand’s essence.